yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

 title: Tutorial1 -  Conversion of Docker images to singularity
 ---

-# Conversion of Docker image to Singularity image
+# Converting Docker image to Singularity

 We converted a Docker image to singularity one using *singularity build* subcommand in previous episodes.
 And also, we can use *singularity pull* subcommand to achieve the same outcome.
 As an example for the image conversion, we will use a biconda package named, trimmomatic software which is available as docker image in quay.io registry.
 Trimmomatic is a flexible read trimming tool for Illumina NGS data.